bos/strange-loop-2011/slides/slides.md

 # Why do we care about constructors?

-So of course Haskell has to remember what a list is constructed of, but it also lets *us* inspect a list, to see which constructors were used.
+Of course Haskell has to remember what a list is constructed of.

+It also lets *us* inspect a list, to see which constructors were used.

 How do we do this?

 ~~~~ {.haskell}
 import Data.Char